-Happy FRI-YAY!
-We are almost finished with the Sierra bra.
-Woot woot!
-Today, we will complete the last step – making the straps and attaching the hook and eye.
+Welcome back to the Sierra sew along!
+Today, we’re finishing the bra by adding the straps and hooks and eye!
+If you’re a little behind, click back to day 1 and day 2 see what you missed.
 Although the finish line is in site, a lot can go wrong.
 Ask me how I know!
 Not to fear, I am going to show you my tried and true methods.

-The straps for this bra are different from straps for most other bras in that there is only one, and it has two sliders so that they’re still adjustable on the left and the right side.
+The straps for this bra are different from straps for most other bras in that there is only one, and it has one slider.

 First, wrap each strap point around a ring and sew a bartack ¼” away.